 The primary function of a surveyor is to update any data regarding the size and shape of a piece of land to prevent any legal challenges in the future.
 It’s essential to have up-to-date surveying as the shape of the earth changes over time.
 Erosion and washouts may change how the borders of your property line up.

 Surveyors use a tool called a theodolite to measure angles between visible points.
 They will also use GPS, measuring tape, levels, 3D scanners, and other agencies as needed to get an accurate reading.

 If you’re doing a land development project or a major construction job, you’ll need a surveyor to make sure everything is as it should be.
 But what about if you’re selling or purchasing a house?

-Ideally, you should have a survey completed when you decide to put your house on the market.
+Ideally, it would be best to have a survey completed when you decide to put your house on the market.
 This way, you know exactly what you’re selling and can advertise accordingly.
 If your property hasn’t been surveyed in a long time, the buyer may ask for you to complete one before the sale goes through.
 This can be frustrating and time-consuming; it’s best to have it done beforehand.

 As a buyer, you have every right to request a survey.
-Sometimes you’ll move to a house that has conflicting blueprints and property borders.
-This can lead to unpleasant surprises when you discover that you don’t actually own the piece of land upon which you built your inground pool, and the new neighbors decide to demolish it.
+Sometimes you’ll move to a house with conflicting blueprints and property borders.
+This can lead to unpleasant surprises when you discover that you don’t own the piece of land upon which you built your inground pool, and the new neighbors decide to demolish it.

-Ideally, you should have a land survey done every time a piece of property is being transferred from one owner to another.
+Ideally, it would be best to have a land survey done every time a piece of property is being transferred from one owner to another.
 The cost of the service is an investment in insurance.